Weighted QMIX: Expanding Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning: Weighted QMIX Operator

 Since we do not have access to the true optimal value function in general, we learn an approximation to it: \qCentral, which does not need to lie in the restricted monotonic function space \qmixSpace.
 Performing an exact maximisation of \qCentral~requires a search over the entire joint action space, which is typically intractable and does not admit decentralisation.
 We instead use our QMIX approximation \qtot~to \textit{suggest} the maximum joint action(s), which can then be evaluated by \qCentral.

 Learning \qCentral~instead of using \qtot~in its place brings some advantages.
 First, it allows us a richer representational class to approximate $Q^*$ with, since we place no restrictions on the form of \qCentral.
 In the idealised tabular setting, $Q^*$ is exactly representable by \qCentral.
-Second, since we are weighting each joint action in \wProj, \qtot~(unlike \qCentral) will likely have more inaccurate estimates for those joint actions with a low weighting.
-Due to these factors, we may bootstrap using more accurate estimates by using \qCentral~ instead of \qtot.
+Second, since we are weighting each joint action in \wProj, \qtot~(unlike \qCentral) likely has less accurate estimates for those joint actions with a low weighting.
+Due to these factors, we may bootstrap using more accurate estimates by using \qCentral~instead of \qtot.
 These properties are necessary to ensure that WQMIX converges to the optimal policy.
 The operator used to update \qCentral~is:

 Since $\qtot$ is monotonic, the argmax in \eqref{eq:bellman_critic_opt} is tractable.
 Similarly \qtot~is updated in tandem using: